cwensel/cascading/README.md

 Hadoop will unpack the jar locally and remotely (in the cluster) and add any libraries in `lib` to the classpath.
 This is a feature specific to Hadoop.

+## History and Status

+Cascading was started in 2007 by Chris K Wensel.

+After a series of acquisitions, it was left unsupported and unmaintained by the copyright, domain name, and GitHub organization owners.

+Chris has since continued his noodling with Cascading and has been pushing changes to the original repo.

+Cascading remains under the Apache License v2.0.